The client orders and pays online, after which you send the product to them. Easy, right?

 It’s good to keep packages small and light.
 This will not only help you compact your products and enable you to ship more, but it will above all, keep shipping costs down (more on that later).

-Once again, make sure your package and wrapping has got your company’s name on it.
+Once again, make sure your package and wrapping have got your company’s name on them.
 If it’s well packaged and contains the product the clients ordered in mint condition, you can bet they’ll remember this quality when needing to place their next order.

 It’s also good to make sure that your labels are built to withstand any particular weather conditions the product might be traveling through, has the product information on it, and follows its destination’s laws (what ingredients the product is composed of, the product’s class, etc.).
 Check with your local mailing services and related government departments to get this information.

 Shipping your products out isn’t just a one-size-fits-all situation; you have a lot of options.
 It’s important to consider all of them and incorporate the necessary ones into your shipping fulfillment services.

 Free Shipping Options